 The fellowship will provide a $15,000 grant for a reporter to work on an in-depth accountability reporting project in Appalachia.
 Applications are open to journalists, as individuals or teams, working in all mediums — writing, photography, video, and audio — and will go toward a four-month, enterprise reporting project on any of the focus areas of GroundTruth, including the environment, health, politics, rights, religion or any place where these issues collide, particularly at a time of deep political divisions in the U.S. The reporter may be a freelancer or staff reporter.
 A successful proposal will be one that pursues reporting as a public service and that seeks to hold power accountable.

-The deadline for applications is Nov 1.
+The deadline for applications has now passed.
 The four-month reporting project must be completed by June 30th for publication on GroundTruth’s website and through our national editorial partnerships over the summer.
 Past editorial partnerships have included immersive multimedia projects through partners such as The Atlantic, FRONTLINE, TIME and PRX, our podcast distributor.
 We would also welcome local editorial partnerships and fellows may submit their application with a commitment from an affiliated publishing or broadcast outlet.

 The Galloway Fellowship for Reporting in Appalachia is in honor of Tom Galloway, a Kentucky-born lawyer and longtime supporter of in-depth, investigative reporting who passed away over the summer and whose life is being celebrated today at the family home in Washington, D.C.
 Tom was a loyal supporter of GroundTruth from global reporting projects in Africa to the very earliest support for our Report for America program when we launched in 2018 in West Virginia and Kentucky.